nsNeruno/Studyo-IO-Test/README.md

 - Copied the implementation of my `CustomPlayer` from previous task, but simplified it.
 - Tracking of preloaded buffer duration is done via KVO approach on `AVPlayerItem`'s `loadedTimeRanges` values.
 - The implementation is far from perfect as I spent only a few hours to quick plan about it.
-- **TEST NOTE**: I have not fully adjusted the initial playback of the first video, but performing swipes should trigger the playback.
-Also, there was no Loading indicators right now, if the player is not ready, a placeholder showing the technical metadata of the Video data will be shown instead.
+- **TEST NOTE**: There was no Loading indicators right now, if the player is not ready, a placeholder showing the technical metadata of the Video data will be shown instead.